This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

-- An editable configuration of one or more components that captures a meaningful state of artifacts.
+- An uneditable configuration of one or more components that captures a meaningful state of artifacts.
 Teams can use baselines as a known configuration or an initial state for a new stream of work.
 See also artifact, component, configuration, stream.

 - A read-only copy of a module, which contains the history of the module up to the time the baseline was created.